small business automation failure

 The Real Reason Your Automations Break Early

-Implementing your first automation, like an automatic text message for new leads, feels like a solved problem.
-But the real world is messier than a test environment.
+Getting that first automation live feels like a huge win.
+You set up an automatic text for new leads, test it once, and think, "Problem solved."
+But the real world is infinitely messier than a clean test environment.

 The Four Most Common Reasons Your Automation Efforts Fall Flat